F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 ```

 ### Parameters
-The following parameters can be defined on your environment file.
+The following parameters can be defined in your environment file.
 <br>